Developer: IO Interactive, Nixxes Software || Publisher: Square Enix

 Director: Tore Blystad || Platform: Microsoft Windows, PlayStation 3, Xbox 360

 Legacy is a hard thing to carry, particularly when the centerpiece of your legacy is a firm-footed defiance against what has defined popular mainstream gaming for the past twelve years.
 Really ever since the console FPS explosion of Halo back in 2001, the focus on mainstream video games has been the fast-twitch action of console first-person shooters.
 While the king of the hill title has juggled back and forth between Bungie’s baby and others, like Activision-Blizzard’s Call of Duty and Electronic Arts’ Battlefield, the public’s attention and stereotypical vision of the modern video game has remained largely that of the console FPS over the past decade.
 When people think of video games nowadays, they usually think of FPS titles, or barring that, other fast-paced games based on major sports franchises, like FIFA or Madden.
 The “thinking man’s game,” a breed of slower, more deliberately paced interactive titles, has been largely overlooked of late.
 Generally speaking, the most patient mainstream fans get with gaming is the still pretty breathlessly paced Assassin’s Creed titles from Ubisoft.
-The gaming community and the public at large typically associate gaming with fast-paced action and big, loud guns.

 One franchise that has remained defiant in its stance against the fast-twitch action of more mainstream titles is the Hitman series, developed by Danish team IO Interactive.
 The franchise has long been sung as an assassin-puzzler, with its games containing absolutely massive playgrounds offering a myriad of ways to dispatch targets, and with customization of playstyles extending even to detailed equipment loadouts.